How to Deep Clean Laminate Floors to Help Sell Your House

 April Blake is a freelance writer and editor, located in Cayce, South Carolina.
 She is a homeowner who appreciates following the real estate market in her area.
 April also frequently writes about food, health, wellness, and lifestyle topics; and enjoys yoga and ice cream in her free time.

-Being economical and durable are two hallmarks of the laminate floor, which came into existence in the 1970s thanks to advances in technology and engineering.
-Laminate floors may not sound as appealing as hardwood or marble, but they have their place in many homes, including higher-end homes now, thanks to even more innovations in flooring over the decades.
+Being economical and durable are two hallmarks of the laminate floor, which came into existence in the 1970s alongside advances in technology and engineering.
+While laminate floors might not have the same appeal as other types of flooring like hardwood or marble, they have their place in many homes, even higher-end ones, thanks to continuous innovations over the years.

 Laminate floors are composed of a particle board base, an “image” layer with the visible print, and a transparent coating layer atop that.
 Prints on a laminate floor can be made to mimic wood, marble, stone, or present other man-made designs.
 Laminate floors can come in rolls or pre-cut squares, depending on how each manufacturer creates its products.

-Though laminate floors used to be much more popular, they are not as much anymore, especially in certain parts of the United States, such as the southern areas.
-The humble laminate floor can have a bad reputation among home buyers despite its positive qualities.
-As you prepare to list your home for sale it’s important to get them looking their best.
-It’s also important to know what to do — and what not to do — before deep cleaning this type of flooring.
+Though laminate floors used to be much more popular, they are not as common anymore, especially in certain parts of the United States, such as the southern areas.
+Despite its positive qualities, the humble laminate floor can have a bad reputation among home buyers.

 Clean floors convey a higher sense of value to buyers when they walk through your home.
-A dirty floor is unappealing and can leave a bad impression.
-A clean floor shows the home has been cared for and well maintained.
-A dirty floor may cause potential buyers to wonder what else may not be maintained in the house.
+It shows the home has been cared for and well maintained.
+In contrast, a dirty floor is unappealing and can leave a bad impression.
+In fact, it may cause potential buyers to wonder what else may not be maintained in the house.

 How is deep cleaning different from regular cleaning?